dschlyter/dotfiles/wiki/laws.md

 ## Sayre's law
 In any dispute the intensity of feeling is inversely proportional to the value of the issues at stake

+## Wadsworth Constant
+You can safely skip the first 30% of any youtube video without missing any important content

 # Funny / Misc